Samuel Harold Anderson Jr.

 The family gives sincere thanks and appreciation to his outstanding caregivers, Janet, Johnnie Mae, Evelyse, Margie, Angel, Camellia, Tish, and Smokey Mountain Healthcare and Hospice.

-A combined Celebration of Life Service to honor both DeLois and Sam Anderson will be held at First Presbyterian Church on June 18 at 11:00 a.m. at First Presbyterian Church, Kingsport, TN.
+A combined Celebration of Life Service to honor both DeLois and Sam Anderson will be held at First Presbyterian Church in Kingsport, TN, on Saturday, June 18 at 11:00 a.m. with Pastor Mike Shelton officiating.

 In lieu of flowers, memorials may be made to First Presbyterian Church, 100 W Church Circle., Kingsport, TN 37660.